Nanny Taxes in California

 - Wage theft protection notice.
 This notice provides employees their rate of pay, designated payday, employer’s intent to claim allowances as part of the minimum wage, and the basis of wage payment (paying by the hours, shift, etc.), including any applicable rates for overtime.

-According to California law, employers must give their works an itemized statement with every paycheck that includes:
+According to California law, employers must give their workers an itemized statement with every paycheck that includes:

 - Total gross wages